sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/create-react-app/README.md

 # Create React App

-It's difficult to write and run React-based apps directly in the browser without the help of additional tools.
+It's difficult to write and run React-based apps directly in the browser.
 Luckily, there are tools available that do lot of the heavy-lifting for you.
 One of the simplest of these is called Create React App, or CRA.

 ## Running CRA

-To make a new CRA project, use `npx create-react-app project-name-goes-here`.
-This creates a new React project with all of the necessary parts installed and wired together.
+To make a new CRA project, run `npx create-react-app project-name-goes-here`.
+This creates a new React project with all the necessary parts installed and wired together.

 ![Running npx create-react-app project-name-goes-here](assets/cra-1.png)